Learn more about how JungleMail tracking works.

 4. JungleMail locates the primary destination (the actual URL) and gives it to the JungleMail Web Part to redirect the recipient to the actual URL.

-Note: if you use JungleMail Enterprise with enabled SQL mode, all campaign links and actions (link clicks, opens, and unsubscribes) are saved in the JungleMail SQL Database tables instead of SharePoint lists.
+If you use JungleMail Enterprise with enabled SQL mode, all campaign links and actions (link clicks, opens, and unsubscribes) are saved in the JungleMail SQL Database tables instead of SharePoint lists.